yavuzsemrem/softiel-website/README.md

 - `eslint`: Linting
 - `@next/bundle-analyzer`: Bundle analysis

-Tam liste için `package.json` dosyasına bakın.
+See `package.json` file for the complete list.

-## 🤝 Kontribüsyon
+## 🤝 Contributing

-1. Fork edin
+1. Fork the repository
-2. Feature branch oluşturun (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit edin (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push edin (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Pull Request açın
+5. Open a Pull Request

-## 📝 Lisans
+## 📝 License

-Bu proje özel bir projedir.
-Tüm hakları saklıdır.
+This is a private project.
+All rights reserved.

-## 👥 İletişim
+## 👥 Contact

-Proje sahibi ile iletişime geçmek için GitHub Issues veya repository'nin iletişim bilgilerini kullanın.
+To contact the project owner, use GitHub Issues or the repository's contact information.

-## 🙏 Teşekkürler
+## 🙏 Acknowledgments

 - [Next.js](https://nextjs.org/)
 - [Firebase](https://firebase.google.com/)